mbats/mbats.github.io/_posts/2022-02-04-happy-new-year.markdown

 ---

 I know...
 I am late for an happy new year but I am not for an Happy New [2022.01.0](https://docs.obeostudio.com/#_version_2022_01_0)!
-I'm in a dancing mood while I'm writing this... (and poor you) an idea comes to my mind: _"Why not associating a song to each new features?"_
+I'm in a dancing mood while I'm writing this... (and poor you) an idea comes to my mind: _"Why not associate a song to each new feature?"_
-It could be _funny_ and you'll result with a (terrible) soundtrack to play with this new version.
+It could be _funny_ and it'll result in a (terrible) soundtrack to play with this new version.
 Follow me for a _musical_ ride through the new Sirius Web and OCP features!

 **Calendar versioning**